Skip to main content

 Anastrozole can play a crucial role in these fertility-focused protocols, particularly for men who have a high rate of aromatization.
 As the SERM successfully increases natural testosterone production, there is a corresponding increase in the substrate available for conversion to estrogen.

-If estrogen levels rise too high, they can create a loop that counteracts the positive effects of the SERM.
+If estrogen levels rise too high, they can create a negative feedback loop that counteracts the positive effects of the SERM.
 By adding a low dose of Anastrozole, clinicians can prevent this estrogenic feedback, allowing LH and FSH levels to rise even higher and providing a more potent stimulus for spermatogenesis.

 Research has shown that for men with a low testosterone-to-estradiol ratio, treatment with an aromatase inhibitor like Anastrozole can lead to significant improvements in sperm concentration and motility.